Annuity Sale Options

 Common Reasons to Sell Annuities

-Investment Opportunities: You can also sell your annuity to take advantage of a new business opportunity, launch your own company, or even pay for your own home.
+Investment Opportunities: You can also sell your annuity to take advantage of a new business opportunity, launch your own company, or pay for your home.

-Pay Debt and/or Medical Bills: A lump sum can save you money over time if you’re paying down a lot of debt.
-This could include balances from credit cards, student loans, auto loans, and medical debt.
+Pay Debt and/or Medical Bills: Selling your annuity can sometimes save you money over time if you’re paying down a lot of debt.
+This could include credit cards, student loans, auto loans, and medical debt.
 Depending on how much you owe and how much you’re paying each month, cashing out your annuity to help reduce those balances could be extremely beneficial.

 Education: Whether it’s for you or a family member, paying for college tuition or other education expenses with your annuity funds can be extremely beneficial.
-Not only can you potentially save on interest from student loans, you can also set yourself up for better earning potential with a more advanced degree.
+You can save on interest from student loans and increase your earning potential with a more advanced degree.

-Decide how much money you actually need so you don’t sell more than necessary.
+Determine exactly how much money you need so you don’t sell more than necessary.

 Discount Rate Explained

 Every offer you receive from an annuity buyer includes a discount rate.
-Beware: this is how much of a discount the buyer receives — not you.
-In other words, you receive a lower amount than the actual total of the payments you’re receiving.
-It’s how the buyer makes money on the transaction and is similar to why banks charge interest when lending money.
+This is the annual rate of return the buyer requires to provide cash up front.
+In other words, you receive less than the total of the payments you sell.
+It’s how the buyer makes money on the transaction—equivalent to banks charging interest when lending money.

-While selling your annuity does take some time, the decision-making process isn’t one you’ll want to rush through.
+While selling your annuity takes time, don’t rush the decision-making process.
 Decide how much money you need, then compare different offers to choose the one that best serves your current and future financial situation.

 Pros and Cons of Selling Annuities